dotbitHQ/dotbit-did-spec/README.md

   "blockchainAccountId": "<CAIP-10>"
 }
 ```

-The `id` of the default verification method is the concatenation of the .bit DID followed by the `#` and the hex representation of `sha256(blockchainAccountId)`. todo
-Additional verification methods that MAY be added MUST not use that verification method `id` and will be ignored in the DID Document.
+The `id` of the default verification method is formed by concatenating the .bit DID with the `#` symbol and the hexadecimal representation of `sha256(blockchainAccountId)`.
+Additional verification methods that MAY be added MUST NOT use that specific verification method `id` and will be ignored in the DID Document.

 The default service will always include the .bit service as follows: